-The increase in the cost of services for the three months ended March 31, 2008 are expenses related to the consulting, professional, administrative and other costs that were incurred to complete the work performed on our Roadmap consulting project, mentioned above.
-We anticipate incurring additional consulting and other support expenses in completing the Quickstart consulting project and other consulting projects that we may enter into, in future reporting periods in 2008.
+The increase in the cost of services for the six months ended June 30, 2008 is due to the expenses related to the consulting, professional, travel, administrative and other costs that were incurred to complete the work performed on our Roadmap and Quickstart consulting projects.
+We will incur additional consulting and other support expenses while working on the two new consulting agreements that we entered into on August 1, 2008 as well as potential additional consulting contracts we may obtain, in the future reporting periods in 2008.